BAD APPLE WARS

 - ❤ “choco banana!”

 Satoru is the younger student who was admitted to NEVAEH Academy at the same time as the heroine.
-He is very obsessed with studying and would frantically spend all his time reading his guide book as if his life depends on it.
+He is very obsessed with studying and would frantically spend all his time reading his guidebook as if his life depends on it.
 He is very naive and is unaware of his surroundings but at the same time couldn’t care less about it either.
-His soul totem is a reference book which seems to have vast information on unlimited number of things, ranging from vocabulary to world history.
+His soul totem is a reference book which seems to have vast information on an unlimited number of things, ranging from vocabulary to world history.

 Satoru’s route was my favorite in BAW.
 His story had good pacing, great character development for both him and the heroine, and contains the best fluff and drama scenes to keep you entertained.
 To be perfectly honest I never really deemed Satoru’s character interesting until I played his route.
-His romance with Rinka however, is more of like a “nakama” compared to a lover’s relationship, I guess this is because he’s a few years younger than the her.
+His romance with Rinka however, is more of like a “nakama” compared to a lover’s relationship, I guess this is because he’s a few years younger than her.
 I also wanted to commend Hanae Natsuki for doing an amazing job portraying Satoru, I probably sobbed a few times, during his monologues. ha!
 This route was definitely fun, it hit the nail right in the head as far as stirring up your emotions go.

 - Weapon of choice: Prefect’s Ruler